 If you’ve been noticing a connection between eczema flares and certain foods, talk with your doctor and a certified dietician to see whether eliminating those foods for a period of time might help.

-Like many laundry detergents, scented products that you apply to the body can also worsen eczema.
+Like many laundry detergents, scented products you apply to the body can also worsen eczema.
 Some people with eczema also have contact dermatitis, which is when rashes occur after contact with a substance.

 Scented soaps, lotions, perfumes, shower gels, and other personal care items can irritate the skin in some people and trigger a flare.